Here are the notes for November 2020.

 When Covid 19 struck earlier this year, social distancing guidelines meant that walking in groups was no longer practical so Stephen decided to map his favourite walks to enable walkers to get exercise locally and enjoy and explore the wonderful walks we have in our locality.

-Update June 2021: We’re sorry to say that this walk is now closed, as a code controlled pedestrian gate has been added at the Abington end of the woodland path to Streamstown (between C and D on the map above).
+We’re sorry to say that this walk is now closed, as a code controlled pedestrian gate has been added at the Abington end of the woodland path to Streamstown (between C and D on the map above).
 This walk proved popular during the pandemic and we hope that the residents of Abington will reconsider their decision and remove the gate to provide access for all walkers.
-End of Update.

 Begin at Malahide Castle (Swords Rd. gate).
 Walk along Swords Road to Castle Heath and turn left.
 Entering Abington keep straight and follow road to end and through gate.
 Between C and D on the map there is a woodland path (can be muddy).
 Cross the road at Auburn (carefully!) and enter Malahide Castle.